opral/monorepo/rfcs/sdk-js/RFC.md

 - the [`lookup function`](#lookup-function)
 - a function to create [`alternate` links](#alternate-links)

 The `runtime` functions itself will not deal with reactivity.
-They just store resources in memory and the lookup function accesses them.
+They just store `Resource`s in memory and the lookup function accesses them.

 ### adapters

 On top of the core functionality we will have framework-specific implementations that will use the `runtime` functionality to deliver a tailored i18n experience.
 An adapter will provide a build plugin (vite, rollup, webpack, etc. via [`unplugin`](https://github.com/unjs/unplugin)).
 This build plugin will inject `runtime` functionality at specific parts of the codebase.
 Because most meta-frameworks have a convention-based setup, we can detect where to put things and how to best configure the framework to add i18n functionality.
-More information [here](#implementation-details-current-state)
+More information [here](#implementation-details-with-plugin)

 The adapter is also responsible to add reactivity to the `runtime` functionality where needed or if wanted by the developer (via a configuration option).
 An adapter will re-export the same functions as the `runtime` package does.
-Those functions will be enhanced with reactivity where needed.
-Depending on the file where code get's injected, the plugin will add reactivity if it makes sense.

 Per default no reactivity gets used as it only makes sense for SPAs.
 If the language get's encoded into the url, then a simple redirect is better than to change the language client-side.
-Changing language is a rarely performed action and users will probably not expect that the page is immediately updated.
+Changing language is a rarely performed action and users will probably not expect that the page get's immediately updated.
 A page navigation is good enough.

 ### loading resources

 Resources will be loaded from disk via the functions provided by `inlang.config.js`.
-Once loaded the `Resources` will be kept in memory.
-A server then can transform (and in the future also optimize) those `Resources` because it does not make sense to ship all `Resources` to the client.
+Once loaded the `Resource`s will be kept in memory.
+A server then can transform (and in the future also optimize) those `Resource`s because it does not make sense to ship all `Resource`s to the client.
 This all happens during runtime, so we will probably also need to provide an `GET` endpoint so the client can load the optimized Resources from the server.

 In an ideal world we will always have all data needed.
-But in reality, things may be missing from a certain Resource.
-In that case, we transform the Resources and include the reference if a Key is missing.
+But in reality, things may be missing from a certain `Resource`.
+In that case, we transform the `Resource`s and include the reference if a `Id` is missing.

 ### lookup function